-- the same host.
+- machine goes down, it doesn't affect others running on the same host.
 Because multiple operating systems can be run on one physical machine, hardware utilization is improved.
 This creates a cost-effective means of establishing failover targets in DR strategies.

 - Encapsulation.
 Virtual machines are stored as hardware-independent files.
 Encapsulating the virtual machine into a single file enables mobility and allows multiple copies of the virtual machine to be created for DR purposes.